"Who is the strongest hero in history!? In order to

 The new character designs of World Heroes 2 are an arguably odd bunch,

-but at least manage to stand out as "original" in the fighting game
+but do manage to stand out as "original" in the fighting game

-world.
-Newcomers like J. Max and Mudman definitely aren't copies of any existing
+universe.
+Newcomers like Mudman and J. Max definitely aren't copies of any existing

-gameplay has its potentially fun moments, it's still a far cry from the top 2D
+game and potentially has its fun moments, it's still a far cry from many other 2D

-fighters of the era.
-Visually, World Heroes 2 is a decent looking title for the
+fighters of the era in terms of innovation and actual fun.
+Visually, World Heroes 2 is

 Janne (based off of Joan